Sequential active learning of low-dimensional model representations for reliability analysis: Abstract

 \section{Abstract}

 To date, the analysis of high-dimensional, computationally expensive engineering models remains a difficult challenge in risk and reliability engineering.
-We use a combination of dimensionality reduction and surrogate modelling termed partial least squares-driven polynomial chaos expansion (PLS-PCE) to render such problems feasible.
+We use a combination of dimensionality reduction and surrogate modeling termed partial least squares--driven polynomial chaos expansion (PLS-PCE) to render such problems feasible.
 Standalone surrogate models typically perform poorly for reliability analysis.
 Therefore, in a previous work, we have used PLS-PCEs to reconstruct the intermediate densities of a sequential importance sampling approach to reliability analysis.
 Here, we extend this approach with an active learning procedure that allows for improved error control at each importance sampling level.
-To this end, we formulate an estimate of the combined estimation error for both the subspace identified in the dimension reduction step and surrogate model constructed therein.
-With this, it is possible to adapt the design of experiments so as to optimally learn the subspace representation and the surrogate model constructed therein.
-The approach is gradient-free and thus can be directly applied to black box-type models.
-We demonstrate the performance of this approach with a series of low- (2 dimensions) to high- (869 dimensions) dimensional example problems featuring a number of well-known caveats for reliability methods besides high dimensions and expensive computational models: strongly nonlinear limit-state functions, multiple relevant failure regions and small probabilities of failure.
+To this end, we formulate an estimate of the combined estimation error for both the subspace identified in the dimension reduction step and the surrogate model constructed therein.
+With this, it is possible to adapt the training set so as to optimally learn the subspace representation and the surrogate model constructed therein.
+The approach is gradient-free and thus can be directly applied to black box--type models.
+We demonstrate the performance of this approach with a series of low- (2 dimensions) to high- (869 dimensions) dimensional example problems featuring a number of well-known caveats for reliability methods besides high dimensions and expensive computational models: strongly nonlinear limit-state functions, multiple relevant failure regions, and small probabilities of failure.

 \begin{AMS} 62L99, 62P30, 62J02, 65C05 \end{AMS}